Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Experimental Setup

 \subsection{Datasets}

 We investigate three mixed-initiative conversation tasks in which a user interacts with an assistant to retrieve some information.
 In our setup of each task, a user asks a query which may or may not be underspecified.
 The assistant is tasked with providing a response which may either be a clarifying question or an attempt to directly answer the user's query.
-For each task, we synthesize the initial rejected responses by prompting Gemini Ultra 1.0\footnote{Gemini is accessed through the Vertex AI API: \url{https://cloud.google.com/vertex-ai/docs/}} as the conditional generation model, $M$.
+For each task, we synthesize the initial rejected responses by prompting Gemini Ultra as the conditional generation model, $M$. \method is evaluated on a diverse set of datasets spanning various domains: tabular conversational QA, conversational QA for machine reading comprehension, and conversational text-to-SQL generation.